-Our site teams have continued to work on several Term Maintenance contracts at Chichester, Eastbourne, GSK Worthing, Pevensey Coastal Defences and the South East Shingle Recycling Framework.
-We extended our Maintenance contract with Waveney and Suffolk Councils for another year, and during the year we have won the South East Minor Frameworks for the Environment Agency, and the Coastal Framework for East Solent Coastal Partnership.
+Our site teams have continued to work on several Term Maintenance contracts at Chichester, Eastbourne, GSK Worthing, Pevensey Coastal Defences, South East Shingle Recycling Framework and the South East Minor Works Framework for the Environment Agency.
+We completed our maintenance contract with Waveney and Suffolk Councils in July after a five year term.
+During the year we won a place on three additional frameworks - Sutton and East Surrey Water, RNLI Construction and East Kent Engineering Partnership.
+We look forward to winning work over the coming year on all of these.

-The PFI consortium Pevensey Coastal Defence Ltd, of which the company is a partner for beach frontage works for the Environment Agency, continues to be successful for all of the PFI partners and has provided the business with a long term maintenance contract which has a further seven years to run.
+The PFI consortium Pevensey Coastal Defence Ltd, of which the company is a partner for beach frontage works for the Environment Agency, continues to be successful for all of the PFI partners and has provided the business with a long term maintenance contract which has a further seven years.